-If a child has Special Educational Needs (SEN), they can still get a maximum of 15 free hours.
-Where a child with SEN attends a specialist provision (such as a Special School or a Speech and Language Unit), the free hours must be allocated to these providers first, before they are used on other provision.
+If a child has Special Educational Needs (SEN), they can still get a maximum of 15 funded hours.
+Where a child with SEN attends a specialist provision (such as a Special School or a Speech and Language Unit), the funded hours must be allocated to these providers first, before they are used on other provision.
 If a child attends a specialist provision for less than 15 hours, children will be able to receive their remaining entitlement at any other funded provider.

 Additional early years funding